-Johnson & Bell Associates, David J. Thompson and Mackenzie J. Mahony, obtained summary judgment in favor of their hospital client in a premises liability matter involving a ladder lawsuit.
+Johnson & Bell Associate, David J. Thompson, obtained summary judgment in favor of his hospital client in a premises liability matter involving a ladder lawsuit.
 In this case, a contractor hanging holiday decorations in the lobby of the hospital left his ladder unsecured, and it fell and struck the plaintiff.
 Plaintiff filed suit against the contractor and the hospital claiming the two defendants had created a dangerous condition by allowing the ladder to remain unsecured and in an unsafe position.
 In addition, plaintiff argued that having the work occur in the lobby and using a ladder in close proximity to guests was hazardous by itself.
-Defense countered these arguments by showing via surveillance video that the alleged dangerous condition existed for a mere 14 seconds, which was clearly too little time for the hospital’s employees to be on notice of the condition.
+In this ladder lawsuit, defense countered these arguments by showing via surveillance video that the alleged dangerous condition existed for a mere 14 seconds, which was clearly too little time for the hospital’s employees to be on notice of the condition.
 Defense further argued that the ladder’s dangerous condition was not apparent as it could only be seen by looking at the bent and unsecured ladder brace.
 The judge agreed with defense’s arguments, determining that the hospital had no notice of the dangerous condition and granted summary judgment in the hospital’s favor.

 Related Items of Interest:

 Johnson & Bell